Architeuthis-Flux/Jumperless-docs/docs/08-micropython.md

 7. [Examples and Demos](#examples-and-demos)
 8. [Troubleshooting](#troubleshooting) -->

-If you just want an overview of all the available calls, check out the [MicroPython API Reference](09.5-micropythonAPIreference.md)
+If you just want an overview of all the available calls, check out the [**MicroPython API Reference**](09.5-micropythonAPIreference.md)

+For stuff that's not Jumperless-specific, check out the [MicroPython Docs](https://docs.micropython.org/en/latest/index.html)

 ## Now you can live code with [Viper IDE](https://viper-ide.org/)!
 Holy shit I should have done this years ago